dalequark/daleonai/_posts/2020-06-30-build-your-own-ai-moderator-bot-for-discord-with-the-perspective-api.md

 <!--more-->

 I’ve been fascinated by the topic of moderation--deciding who gets to post what on the internet--ever since I started working at the online dating site OkCupid, five years ago .
-The moderation team there was responsible for the [near-impossible task](https://www.thecut.com/2017/02/banned-from-okcupid-sexting-moderation.html) of drawing the line between which messages counted as riské flirtation (usually ok), ilicit come-ons (possibly ok), and sexual harassment (which would get you banned).
+The moderation team there was responsible for the [near-impossible task](https://www.thecut.com/2017/02/banned-from-okcupid-sexting-moderation.html) of drawing the line between which messages counted as riské flirtation (usually ok), illicit come-ons (possibly ok), and sexual harassment (which would get you banned).
 As RadioLab put it in their [excellent podcast episode](https://www.wnycstudios.org/podcasts/radiolab/articles/post-no-evil) on the topic, “How much butt is too much butt?”
 Questions like these are tough enough, and then, if you’re Twitter, you have to decide what to do when the President’s tweets [violate your Terms of Service](https://www.nytimes.com/2020/06/05/technology/twitter-trump-facebook-moderation.html).

 It’s a dirty job, but someone’s got to do it.
 Or do they?
 Can an AI handle moderation instead?